gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 > 6. The average amount DVA pays MLCOA doctors for their reports from Canada.
 > Following a reasonable search, this information could not be found.
 >
-> 7. The average amount DVA pays MLCOA doctors for their reports from outside of Australia...”
+> 7. The average amount DVA pays MLCOA doctors for their reports from outside of Australia..."
 > Following a reasonable search, this information could not be found.

 #### October 6th, 2019 (Day 201)